Chrysler to showcase new glam minivan this week

-DETROIT (Reuters) - Chrysler Group LLC FIA.MI, which popularized the minivan nearly 30 years ago, will showcase an upscale version of its Chrysler Town & Country family minivan at the Los Angeles Auto Show this week.
+DETROIT, Nov 26 (Reuters) - Chrysler Group LLC, which popularized the minivan segment nearly 30 years ago, will showcase an upscale version of its Chrysler Town & Country family minivan at the Los Angeles Auto Show this week.

 The 2013 Town & Country S includes a standard Blu-Ray DVD player as well as a black chrome grill and black interior.
 The minivan is the third Chrysler model to join the automaker’s “S” lineup after the 200 and 300 sedans.